 Additionally, Alex represents employers in all phases of employment litigation before US federal and state courts, the US Department of Labor, the EEOC, and state and local administrative agencies, where he has defended employers against claims arising under Title VII, the ADEA, the ADA, the FLSA, the OSH Act, and state analogues.

-In addition to his employment practice, Alex maintains an active pro bono practice and recently secured immigration relief under the Convention Against Torture for a pro bono client facing deportation.
+In addition to his employment practice, Alex maintains an active pro bono practice and previously secured immigration relief under the Convention Against Torture for a pro bono client facing deportation.